cv007/C-PlusPlus-Peripheral-Style/stm32g0_Gpio.md

                 II auto
 pinmask         () { return pinmask_; }
 ```
-**We finally get to the main purpose of this class which is to manipulate the pins.The reads are broken into two functions, one to get the pin value and the other to get the output value.
+**We finally get to the main purpose of this class which is to read and manipulate the pins.
+The reads are broken into two functions, one to get the pin value and the other to get the output value.
 The output value will be used later for toggle.**
 ```
                 //read
                 II auto